Body found in search for woman in cruise ship fall

 The Aurora left Southampton for a 14-night western Mediterranean cruise on 26 September.

-A statement from P&O Cruises said: "Our care team is supporting the family and offering assistance."'Sad and subdued'
+A statement from P&O Cruises said: "Our care team is supporting the family and offering assistance."

 The company confirmed all passengers on board were British.

 It is understood that passengers were informed of the discovery of the body through an announcement from the ship's captain, Ian Hutley.